knowledge-learning/ehealthkd-2020/docs/pages/index.md

 ### News

 * 📢 Testing files [are ready](https://knowledge-learning.github.io/ehealthkd-2020/resources#testing-input-files).
-The competition is officially open !!
+The [testing phase in Codalab](https://competitions.codalab.org/competitions/23454#participate) is officially open !!
 * 👉 Due to the potential difficulties caused by COVID-19 to participants, we are **delaying all dates** starting with the test set release **2 weeks** into the future.
 * 👉 COVID19 related documents, i.e. news and documentation, will be played.